EMPOWERMENT OF WOMEN

 The Microcredit Program provides a mechanism for women to lend and borrow from a village bank fund—built with a combination of funds donated from Canada, and funds contributed by the women themselves.
-Women’s Federation leaders act as liaisons and first vet each individual applying for a loan.
+In St. Marc, Women’s Federation leaders act as liaisons and first vet each individual applying for a loan.
 Then, as a group, loanees come together and form an agreement to cover one another’s payment in the event that one of them has difficulty in meeting repayment targets.
 This system of personal accountability motivates the participants who are responsible to answer to their friends and neighbours, and adds another layer of security to the program.

 The microcredit program increases self-esteem, and empowers women to improve their financial situation and better provide for their children.
-Over 220 adults have received loans to start small businesses.
+Over 220 adults have received loans to start or grow small businesses.
 Under the leadership of the women the program continues to expand, providing additional training and resources that will help participants reap even greater benefits from their investments and foster the growth of local economy.

 At the C-NEW-C (Centre for Education for Women and Children) in urban Cap Haitian, LifeSkills Programs are empowering female heads of households experiencing extreme poverty.
 Training in literacy, numeracy, health & hygiene, nutrition and healthy cooking for a family, practical skills (including sewing) and more is empowering families to gain knowledge to keep their children healthy, prepare nutritious meals, develop self-esteem and create job opportunities.
 In this way, parents are breaking the cycle of poverty.

 EMPOWERING WOMEN IN THE DOMINICAN REPUBLIC